cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 ### Output from combine

 Most methods will print the results of the computation to the screen.
-However, in addition, **Combine** will also produce a root file containing a tree called **limit** with these results.
+However, in addition, <sub><sup>COMBINE</sup></sub> will also produce a root file containing a tree called **limit** with these results.
 The name of this file will be of the format,

     higgsCombineTest.MethodName.mH$MASS.[word$WORD].root